 Failure to provide satisfactory after sales services during or after the warranty period and CMC will lead to blacklisting/debarring of the bidders, but after issuing due notice and after providing opportunity for being heard.

-Failure to attend the repairs in time or to attend the stipulated preventive maintenance visit or to replace the defective equipments or to provide stand by equipment if the fault/down time exceeds the stipulated period or to ensure the stipulated up-time in an year shall lead to forfeiture of the performance security and/or may lead to blacklisting/debarring of the defaulting bidder.
+Failure to attend the repairs in time or to attend the stipulated preventive maintenance visit or to replace the defective equipmentor to provide stand by equipment if the fault/down time exceeds the stipulated period or to ensure the stipulated up-time in an year shall lead to forfeiture of the performance security and/or may lead to blacklisting/debarring of the defaulting bidder.

-Failure/refusal on the part of the successful bidder in supplying/installing the equipments to enter into CMC with the Tender Inviting Authority/User Institution, at the end of the Comprehensive Warranty Period, if the Tender Inviting Authority or the User Institution, as the case may be, desires so, shall lead to forfeiture of performance security and may also result in the blacklisting/debarring of the bidder.
+Failure/refusal on the part of the successful bidder in supplying/installing the equipment to enter into CMC with the Tender Inviting Authority/User Institution, at the end of the Comprehensive Warranty Period, if the Tender Inviting Authority or the User Institution, as the case may be, desires so, shall lead to forfeiture of performance security and may also result in the blacklisting/debarring of the bidder.

 The bidder must disclose the country of origin and must obtain an undertaking from such Original Equipment Manufacturer (OEM) to provide spares or service support for the period of contract.
 Failure on the part of the Bidder/OEM to perform the agreed terms of the undertaking in providing the spares and after sales support will be construed as violation of the contractual obligations.
 Such violations may eventually lead to forfeiture of performance security and blacklisting/debarring of the successful bidder.